 Founded by entrepreneur Abdulmajeed Alsukhan and his partners Turki Bin Zarah and Abdulmohsen Albabtain, Tamara was the first BNPL firm to be part of the Saudi Central Bank’s Sandbox fintech development program.

-Tamara allows shoppers to purchase goods and services and delay the payment for 30 days, or spilt the purchase into three payments spread over two months.
+Tamara allows shoppers to purchase goods and services and delay the payment for 30 days, or spilled the purchase into three payments spread over two months.

 The company has signed up around 1000 merchants to its platform, including Namshi, Floward, SACO, Nice One, Whites, and Nejree.
 It has reported healthy average monthly growth rates, with its user base growing 180 percent month-on-month and transaction volumes increasing 170 percent on average each month.